jamie2210/CI_MS1_TBC/README.md

 The page is structure in a user friendly and visually appealing way.
 Upon arriving the user will notice the recognisable navigation bar, with the company logo on the left and next to that a WhatsApp symbol for quick and convenient contact via the app, all navigation links are placed on the right.

 The website consists of six separate pages and a ‘Sign In’ modal:
-- A homepage with a sections giving more information on the club (Strapline and short introduction, gallery, reviews and map)
+- A homepage with a section giving more information on the club (Strapline and short introduction, gallery, reviews and map)
 - An About page with information on the founders and why they started the club.
 - A Team page that introduces the user to the coaches.
 - A Prices page with details on the different options for classes and 1-1’s.